codewithnuh/minimal-portfolio/README.md

-## Usage Guide
+## Minimal Portfolio Template

-This template is built using Next.js, Payload CMS, and Tailwind CSS.
-It's designed to be a minimal portfolio site that is easy to customize and deploy.
+This is a template for a minimal portfolio website built with [Next.js](https://nextjs.org/), [Payload CMS](https://payloadcms.com/), and [Tailwind CSS](https://tailwindcss.com/).
+It's designed to be easy to customize and deploy.

+### Features

+*   **Modern Tech Stack:** Next.js 15 (with Turbopack), Payload CMS 3.0, Tailwind CSS 4.0.
+*   **Content Management:** Manage your projects, blog posts, and site settings with Payload CMS.
+*   **Responsive Design:** Looks great on all devices.
+*   **Themeable:** Easily customize the color scheme and typography.
+*   **Easy to Deploy:** Deploy to Vercel with a single command.

 ### Prerequisites

 Make sure you have the following installed:

-* Node.js (version 18 or higher)
+*   Node.js (version 20 or higher)
 *   pnpm (or npm/yarn if you prefer)
 *   PostgreSQL (for local development)

 ### Installation

 1. Clone the repository:

     ```bash
     git clone <your_repository_url>
     cd minimal-portfolio
     ```

 2. Install dependencies:

     ```bash
     pnpm install
     ```

 3. Set up your environment variables:

-    Create a `.env` file in the root directory and add the following:
+    Create a `.env` file in the root directory by copying the example:

+    ```bash
+    cp .env.example .env
     ```
-    DATABASE_URI=<your_postgres_connection_string>
-    PAYLOAD_SECRET=<a_secure_random_string>
-    ```

-    **Note:** It's crucial to use a strong, randomly generated string for `PAYLOAD_SECRET` to ensure the security of your data.
-    Here is an example `.env` file

-    ```
-    EMAIL_USER="your-email@example.com"
-    EMAIL_PASS="your-email-password"
-    EMAIL_RECEIVER="recipient@example.com"

-    PAYLOAD_SECRET=your-super-secret-key
-    DATABASE_URI=postgres://postgres:root.password@localhost:5432/minimal-portfolio

-    You will also need to have a PostgreSQL database running and provide the correct connection string in `DATABASE_URI`.
-For local development, you can use a tool like Docker to set up a PostgreSQL instance.
+    Then, update the `.env` file with your own values.

+### Environment Variables

+*   `DATABASE_URI`: The connection string for your PostgreSQL database.
+*   `PAYLOAD_SECRET`: A secret key used for encrypting sensitive data.
+*   `UPLOADTHING_TOKEN`: Your UploadThing API token for file uploads.
+*   `SMTP_HOST`: The hostname of your SMTP server.
+*   `SMTP_PORT`: The port of your SMTP server.
+*   `SMTP_USER`: The username for your SMTP server.
+*   `SMTP_PASS`: The password for your SMTP server.
+*   `EMAIL_RECEIVER`: The email address where contact form messages will be sent.

-### Running the Development Server
+### Development

+To start the development server, run:

 ```bash
 pnpm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This will start the Next.js development server with Turbopack.
+Open [http://localhost:3000](http://localhost:3000) to view the site.

 ### Building for Production

+To build the site for production, run:

 ```bash
 pnpm run build
 ```

+This will first run database migrations and then build the Next.js application.

-### Starting the Production Server
+### Production

+To start the production server, run:

 ```bash
 pnpm run start